ARCHITECTURE Francisco Javier Muñoz Fuentes ARCHITECTURE Francisco Javier Muñoz Fuentes

 CONSTRUCTION Francisco Javier Muñoz Fuentes CONSTRUCTION Francisco Javier Muñoz Fuentes

-Approval of the Health and Safety Plan: Why It’s a Mandatory Step for Your Construction Project
+Approval of the Health and Safety Plan: Why It’s a Mandatory Step

 One of the most important procedures before starting a construction project—although often overlooked—is the approval of the Health and Safety Plan.
 This document is key to ensuring that the work is carried out with all the necessary preventive measures, both for workers and for anyone who may be affected by the project.
 Want to know why it’s necessary?
 Keep reading…